clinicedc/edc-metadata/README.md

         class Meta:
             app_label = 'edc_example'

-Rule group class declarations are placed in file `metadata_rules.py` in the root of your application.
+`RuleGroup` class declarations are placed in file `metadata_rules.py` in the root of your application.
 They are registered in the order in which they appear in the file.
 All rule groups are available from the `site_metadata_rules` global.

 #### More on Rules